dominodatalab/domino-code-assist-docs/docs/install.md

     ```
     5. Click the _Build_ button at the bottom of the page

-    This will install Code Assist for R in every workspace that uses the Domino environment.
+    This will install DCA for R in every workspace that uses the Domino environment.

 ### Install from Source